safeer-maker/docker/docs/01-docker-images.md

 mariadb                 10.6.4-focal   12e05d5da3c5   2 years ago    409MB
 ```

+To list all od running contaier `docker ps` command is used. it will only print all of the running containers.
+To list all running and stoped container `docker ps -a` is required.

 ## Docker offical iamges

 [Dockerhub](https://hub.docker.com) contain the offical images from multiple software porviders, like ubuntu, alpine, nginx and many more. the developer maintain those images for lates relaesed.